SaiAkshith-2001/Prediction-Of-Parkinson-Disease/README.md

-Hello everyone I've uploaded my major project, "Prediction of Parkinson's Disease" whether the patient is affected with (PD) Parkinson's Disease or not.
+Hello everyone I've uploaded my major project, "Prediction of Parkinson's Disease".This project mainly aims to predict the trained model whether the patient is affected with (PD) Parkinson's Disease or not.

 By using ML Algorithm "Random Forest Alogrithm".
 It is a popular machine learning algorithm that belongs to the supervised learning technique.
 It can be used for both Classification and Regression problems in ML.
 It is based on the concept of ensemble learning, which is a process of combining multiple classifiers to solve a complex problem and to improve the performance of the model.